Seattle's new landmark Great Wheel opening on waterfront

 A year later, the steamship Portland arrived, bearing a “ton of gold” from northwest Canada’s Klondike, thus launching an Alaska Gold Rush, as Pier 57 lore would have it.

-Each enclosed gondola on the wheel is equipped with heating and air-conditioning and seats six passengers for the 12-minute, three-spin ride.
+Each enclosed gondola on the wheel is heated and air-conditioned and seats six passengers for the 12-minute, three-spin ride.

 Tourism officials hope the Great Wheel will lure some of Seattle’s 9.9 million annual overnight visitors to its central waterfront, a 1.5-mile (2.4-km) walk from the Space Needle, the city’s most famous attraction.

-Globally, high-tech wheel rides are undergoing a resurgence after being out of vogue for 30 years, analyst Dennis Speigel, president of Ohio-based International Theme Park Services Inc, told Reuters.
+Globally, high-tech wheels rides are undergoing a resurgence after being out of vogue for 30 years, analyst Dennis Speigel, president of Ohio-based International Theme Park Services Inc. told Reuters.

 “Wheels are now the ‘icon du jour,'” Speigel said.

-On Staten Island, New York, plans are in the works for a 600-foot-tall (183-metre-tall) “observation wheel” to become the world’s tallest.
+On Staten Island, New York, plans are in the works for a 600-foot-tall (183-meter-tall) “observation wheel” to become the world’s tallest.

 Two new wheels also are under discussion in Las Vegas, Speigel said.
-Developers broke ground on one, a 500-foot-tall (152-metre-tall) wheel in March 2011 across from the Mandalay Bay resort and casino.
+Developers broke ground on one, a 500-foot-tall (152-meter-tall) wheel in March 2011 across from the Mandalay Bay resort and casino.

 Another opened in South Carolina’s Myrtle Beach last year.